Un-EVIMO: Unsupervised Event-Based Independent Motion Segmentation: Introduction

-Recently, CNN-based approaches have shown success in dense segmentation tasks.
+The recent development of event-based cameras has brought hope to these issues.
+Event cameras are able to record the log change of brightness of individual pixels asynchronously.
+These low-latency cameras allow for continuous monitoring of motion patterns of the scene.
+In this work, inspired by biological vision systems, we use an event camera as a silicon ``eye'' and tackle the IMO segmentation problem given a stream of events.
+CNN-based approaches have shown success in dense segmentation tasks.
 In this work, we use neural networks as our predictor to take advantage of their generalizability.
 The bottleneck of event-based algorithms is the need for a tremendous amount of labeled training data.
 However, if we examine how species acquired the ability to handle IMOs, the labels do not need to come from annotated binary masks.
 Actually, many studies have shown that the motion field itself contains enough information to differentiate between self-motion and independent motion~\cite{nordstrom2006insect, wu2023neural}.
 An important question is: \textit{Can we learn motion segmentation with event cameras without manual labels by looking at the motion pattern in the scene?} In this work, we propose a novel framework for training IMO segmentation networks in an unlabeled dataset. \ours{} is the first event-based learning framework for IMO detection without being trained with manual labels.
 We use a geometric self-labeling method to generate binary IMO pseudo-labels that supervise the IMO segmentation network.
 Our framework uses off-the-shelf optical flow prediction and input depth to fit 3D camera motion using RANSAC for excluding IMO as outliers.
 IMO flow field is obtained by subtracting the camera motion-induced flow field from the combined flow field.
 Pseudo-labels are generated through adaptive thresholding techniques based on the magnitude of estimated IMO motion field.
 Running inference \ours{} is simple without parameter turning because while the training process requires geometry-based labels, only events are used for prediction.
 Unlike many previous works, we do not assume simplified motion models or a known number of objects.